Konamiman/Nestor80/docs/LanguageReference.md

 🚫 A "forbidden" icon is used to refer to a MACRO-80 feature or instruction that is not available or has changed in a backwards-incompatible way in Nestor80.
 Old source code intended for MACRO-80 and relying in such features or instructions will likely require changes before being suitable for assembly with Nestor80.

-ℹ️ An "information" icon is used when providing an useful suggestion or hint.
+💡 A "lightbulb" icon is used when providing an useful suggestion or hint.

 ⚠ A "warning" icon is used when discussing a tricky, subtle or confusing subject; or in general to bring attention to an important concept.

 Text in _italics_ will be used the first time a new term or concept is introduced.
 Alternatively, when a concept or term that is introduced in a later section is used, it will link to the section in which it is defined.

+This documents refers to some (but not all) of the available Nestor80 command line arguments.
+To get the full reference of the existing arguments you can run Nestor80 with the `--help` argument, or you can look at [the help text in the Nestor80 source code](https://github.com/Konamiman/Nestor80/blob/master/N80/Program.Help.cs).

 ## Basic concepts